Volunteer Force (New Zealand): Conversion to the Territorial Force

-In the late 1900s New Zealand had become increasingly weary of the increased threat of Germany, in particular as a naval power.
+In the late 1900s New Zealand had become increasingly wary of the increased threat of Germany, in particular as a naval power.
 The question of compulsory military training was being increasingly raised and the quality of the volunteer force was, as in the past, under scrutiny.
 At the Imperial Defence Conference of 1909, Prime Minister Joseph Ward agreed that in the event of war New Zealand would provide an expeditionary force of units organised along the same lines as the British Army.
 The Volunteer Force was not compatible with this commitment and upon Ward's return to New Zealand, the Defence Act 1909 was presented to parliament and passed in two weeks.

 The Defence Act 1909 reorganised the country into four military districts, each with, among other support units, three mounted rifle regiments, four Infantry battalions and a brigade of artillery.
 Implementation of the new act was postponed until a review was complete by Lord Kitchener.
 Kitchener toured New Zealand in early 1910, but only suggested minor changes to the proposed act.
 The Territorial Force came into being on 28 February 1910 and brought an end to the Volunteer Force.
 In 1911 the battalions were redesignated as regiments and the identities of the old individual volunteer corps were superseded by a regimental one.
 The seniority of the new regiments was determined by the most senior volunteer corps within the regiment.
 Only the reenlistment dates under the 1865 Volunteer Force Act were considered and this was met with discontent by some units which claimed to have a longer lineage.